Mimasaka Province

 Mimasaka Province (美作国, Mimasaka no Kuni) was a province of Japan in the area that is northern Okayama Prefecture in the Chūgoku region of western Japan.
 Mimasaka bordered Bitchū, Bizen, Harima, Hōki, and Inaba Provinces.
 Its abbreviated form name was Sakushū (作州).
-In terms of the Gokishichidō system, Mimasaka was one of the provinces of the San'in circuit.
+In terms of the Gokishichidō system, Mimasaka was one of the provinces of the San'yō circuit.

 Under the Engishiki classification system, Mimasaka was ranked as one of the 35 "superior countries" (上国) in terms of importance, and one of the "near countries" (近国) in terms of distance from the capital.
 The provincial capital was located in what is now the city of Tsuyama.

 Geography

 Mimasaka was a landlocked province on the southern side of the Chugoku Mountains.
 The area is very mountainous, and is divided into three major river basins.
 In the east is the Asahi River which flows through the Maniwa Basin.
-In the center is the Yoshii River, which flows through the Tsuyama Basin, and to the west is the Mimasaka area, which contains three smaller river basins.
+In the center is the Yoshii River, which flows through the Tsuyama Basin.
+To the west is the Mimasaka area, which contains three smaller river basins.
 Due to this geography, the main transportation method in pre-modern times was by boat.